**This post contains affiliate links. Please see my disclosure page for more information.**

 Would you like a free mini worship devotional Bible study?

-Enter your details into the form below and you’ll be able to download a mini worship devotional Bible study based on this blog post.
+Enter your details into the form below and you’ll be able to download a mini worship devotional Bible study.

 You’ll also automatically be added to my mailing list.
 That way you’ll have all the updates of the latest news and notifications whenever a new blog post is published.